The History of Agile Retrospectives: From Deming to Modern Sprints

 Conclusion

 Retrospectives evolved from manufacturing quality practices through software methodology experimentation to become a core agile ceremony.
 Understanding this history reveals why retrospectives work: they encode decades of learning about continuous improvement.
+Companies practicing continuous improvement see 37% lower employee turnover — a testament to the enduring power of these principles.

 The practice continues to evolve, but the core insight remains: teams that regularly reflect and act on their learning improve faster than those that don’t.